tplatt37/a-new-startup-pipeline-demo/README.md

 # A Warning

 This code should NOT be considered production ready.
-While some best practices have been incorporated, the primary goal was to keep things SIMPLE so that students can absorb what they are being shown - without tons of extraneous error checking and complicated dynamic names.
+While some best practices have been incorporated, the primary goal was to keep things SIMPLE so that students can absorb what they are being shown - without tons of extraneous error checking.